siavava/portfolio/content/blog/posts/misc/test1/index.md

 [Assassin's Creed][assassins-creed]
 ([Origins][assassins-creed-origins], anyone?).

-> Art is standing with one hand stretched into the universe
+> Art is standing with one hand extended into the universe
-> and one hand stretched into the world
+> and one hand extended into the world
-> and letting ourselves be a conduit for energy.
+> and letting ourselves be a conduit for passing energy.
 >
 > ---
 > <quote-author>